Is the NHS crisis of our own making?

 - Large cuts to social care and mental health have added huge pressure on the NHS as there are not enough services outside of hospital.

-- NHS debts are being made the priority, new local plans (STPs) were lacked the necessary investment leading to cuts in services across the country, including hospital and A&E closures.
+- NHS debts are being made the priority, the local plans (STPs) developed from 2016 onwards lack the necessary investment leading to cuts in services across the country, including hospital and A&E closures.

 - Private sector companies like Virgin continue to win big contracts to run NHS services for profit.